-Clarification: A tumbler may rebound from his/her feet into a stunt transition.
+Clarification: A tumbler may rebound from his/her feet into a transition.
 If the rebound from the tumbling pass involves hip-over-head rotation, then the tumbler/top person must be caught and stopped in a non-inverted position before continuing into the hip-over-head transition or stunt.

-Example: Round off handspring and then a bump or contact from a base or bracer straight into a back flip would break this rule for the Novice / L1 Elite / L5 Divisions.
-A clear separation from the tumbling to the stunt is needed to make this legal.
+Example: Round off handspring and then a bump or contact from a base or bracer straight into a back flip would break this rule for the divisions Beginner- Elite, A clear separation from the tumbling to the stunt is needed to make this legal.
 Catching the rebound and then dipping to create the throw for the rotation is legal.
 This would also be true if coming from just a standing back handspring without the round off.

-B. Tumbling over, under, or through a stunt, individual, or prop, is not allowed.
-Clarification: An individual may jump, over another individual.
+B. Tumbling over, under, or through a stunt, individual, or prop, is not allowed unless the "prop" is mobility equipment for and Adaptive Abilities athlete.

+Clarification: An individual may jump over another individual.

-- C. Tumbling while holding or in contact with any prop is not allowed. - D. Dive rolls are allowed.
+C. Tumbling while holding or in contact with any prop is not allowed, unless the "prop" is mobility equipment for and Adaptive Abilities athlete.

+D. Dive rolls are allowed.

-Exception: Dive rolls performed in a swan/arched position are not allowed.
+Exception 1: Dive rolls performed in a swan/arched position are not allowed.

-Exception: Dive rolls that involve twisting are not allowed.
+Exception 2: Dive rolls that involve twisting are not allowed.